OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card using only CSS.
-The card reveals additional content smoothly on hover, employing a simple yet effective animation.
-We'll be using plain CSS3 for this, making it easily adaptable to any project.
+This document details how to create an expanding card effect using only CSS.
+The card expands smoothly on hover, revealing additional content underneath.
+We'll use plain CSS for this example, showcasing the power of CSS transitions and transformations.

 **Description of the Styling:**

-The card consists of two main parts: a front and a back.
-The front displays a summary, and the back expands to reveal more detailed information when the user hovers over the card.
-We achieve the expansion and reveal using CSS transitions and transformations.
-The styling emphasizes clean lines and a subtle, elegant animation.
+The card uses a simple layout with a main container holding an image and some header text.
+On hover, the card expands vertically, revealing hidden content (a paragraph in this case).
+A subtle shadow effect is added to enhance the visual appeal.
+The transition property creates a smooth animation for the expansion.

 **Full Code:**